aless124/OpenAi-Project/README.md

 ## prerequisite

-Get your api key and put it instead of 'API_KEY' line 8
+Get your api key on OpenAi and put it instead of 'API_KEY' line 8

 # OpenAiXdiscordbot.py